Narendra-Vaniya-0506/ProjectPluse/README.md

 ## 🚀 Features

 ### Role-Based Access Control
-- **Admin**: Full system access - create users, manage projects, oversee all operations
+- **Admin**: Full system access - create users, manage projects, oversee all operations.
+Admins can view and manage all users created by themselves or their Project Managers, and all projects created by themselves or their Project Managers.
 - **Project Manager**: Create and manage projects, assign tasks, monitor progress
 - **Team Member**: View assigned projects, update task status, participate in chats